VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 The growth loop only updates topology and node attributes.
 `rebuild_geometry!` is called once, so geometry generation stays explicit and easy to debug.

+!!! details "Troubleshooting"
+    - If your leaf shapes do not change, verify the leaf prototype key and override names.
+    - If plotting is slow, keep geometry rebuild explicit and lower its frequency.

 ## Next Step